qutech/qopt/Doc/source/index.rst

-.. qsim documentation master file, created by sphinx-quickstart on Tue Apr 28 12:03:54 2020.
+.. qopt documentation master file, created by sphinx-quickstart on Tue Apr 28 12:03:54 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-qsim
+qopt
 ====

 .. toctree::